SirThanxalot/learningR/README.md

 You'll be amazed by:
 * how empty it is
 * how full it isn't
-* and how it generally is as the previous two bullet points described it
+* and how it, generally, is exactly as the previous two bullet points described